 Prince of Peace has an amazing culture of service, leadership, hospitality, faith formation, and high academic performance.
 The Middle School House Program, which began as an extension of the Guidance Department, is celebrated school-wide and led by middle school faculty.
 House designation emulates the famous Harry Potter literary series House system.
-All students in 6th, 7th, and 8th grades are "sorted" into one of four Houses, each named for a saint.
+All students in 6th, 7th, and 8th grades are "sorted" into one of six Houses, each named for a saint.
 Each House represents one quarter of the middle school student body.

 What happens in House ?